M-HT/SR/games/X-Com - Terror from the Deep/release/windows/readme-Windows.txt

 MUNT emulator uses version 2.1 or later of the GNU Lesser General Public License (LGPLv2.1).

+The game optionally uses SpeexDSP library for audio resampling (https://github.com/xiph/speexdsp).

 Source code is available on GitHub: https://github.com/M-HT/SR

 Changes
 -------

+v1.6.0 (2024-09-22)
+* add option to use higher quality audio resampling
+* remove option to interpolate audio when resampling
+* add support for higher sampling rates
+* add support for using gamepad or joystick as mouse/keyboard
+* use latest versions of libADLMIDI, WildMIDI libraries
+* change setting volume in libADLMIDI
+* modify NativeWindows midi plugin to reopen midi device after device reset
+* minor bug fixes

 v1.5.1 (2023-11-17)
 * fix aspect ratio in fullscreen